niuwenju/DLStreamer_yolov4/README.md

 Convert yolov4.weights to yolov4.pb and then to IR files shows in [OpenVINO-YOLOV4](https://github.com/TNTWEN/OpenVINO-YOLOV4)

+downloads IR files or convert IR files to model folder

 change model file paths and test video file path in yolov4.sh

 and then just run